Pido Dida: Sabay Tayo

 Pido Dida: Sabay Tayo ("Pido Dida: Let's Do It Together") is a 1990 Filipino romantic comedy film directed by Tony Cruz starring Rene Requiestas and Kris Aquino.
 The title is a reference to Fido Dido, a character that was best known for advertising the soft drink brand 7Up.
-The film, produced and distributed by Regal Films, premiered in the Philippines on October 2, 1990.
+The film, produced and distributed by Regal Films, premiered in the Philippines on October 2, 1990, and was a box office success.

 Plot

 Pido (Rene Requiestas) and Dida (Kris Aquino) grew up together in an orphanage believing they are siblings.
 Soon after a family adopts both of them, they leave the house due to abuse.
 They later reach a shanty town and found themselves living within the area with Nanay Bachoy (Vangie Labalan).
 During this time, their real families are already looking for them.
 The moment that their parents found them and they discover that they are not related, their feelings for each other get stronger.
 They are now separated from each other, however, with Pido working as a street vendor and Dida living in a mansion.
 Despite their differences, they still choose to love each other and they get married in the end.
 At one point in the film, Fido, in an attempt to follow Dida literally followed the plane that (he thought) Dida was aboard until he later fell down from the sky unharmed.